Forget the charcuterie boards and head to Bar • Food, where a different enticing array is exciting the locals: Biscuit Boards.

-After almost a decade of serving Midtown, the Letcher and Baker decided it was time to switch up the menu, enhance the wine and cocktail list and restyle the restaurant.
-The Asian décor came down, a new color palette when up, along with new art and shelving behind the bar to not only display 10 new wines that have been added to the menu, but also the many ingredients that make up their new Bloody Mary Bar.
+After almost a decade of serving Midtown, the Letcher and Baker decided it was time to switch up the menu.
+They also decided to enhance the wine and cocktail list and restyle the restaurant.
+The Asian décor came down, a new color palette when up, along with new art and shelving behind the bar.
+The back shelf displays new wines and the many ingredients that make up their new Bloody Mary Bar.

 “We’ve got Clamato juice, tomato juice, Zing Zang and all of the blends,” Baker explained.
 “You could even have a vegetable salad up on top, if you want to.
 We’ve got every kind of olive known to man, celery, okra, green beans, asparagus and horseradish.
 And then you’ve got all of the hot sauces.
 It’s the whole gamut.”

-However, the real stunners of this Savannah restaurant are on the dinner menu, which is comprised of a gourmet American cuisine with a touch of Asian inspiration and French flair.
-Baker and Letcher kept old favorites, including a selection of sliders, their crab cakes, ahi tuna, bleu chips and dumplings (among others), and revived the specials by bringing in as much locally-sourced products as they could get.
+However, the real stunners of this Savannah restaurant are on the dinner menu.
+Gourmet American cuisine with a touch of Asian inspiration and French flair make up the menu.
+Baker and Letcher kept old favorites, including sliders, crab cakes, ahi tuna, bleu chips and dumplings.
+They revive the specials by bringing in as much locally-sourced products as they could get.

-“The trick to this menu now is the specials, because that’s where the heavy food is and that’s where the good stuff is,” Baker revealed.
+“The trick to this menu is the specials, because that’s where the heavy food and good stuff is,” Baker revealed.
 “And it’s just constantly changing.”

 - the Asian-inspired meatloaf encrusted in a sriracha brown sugar ketchup with Thai spices and a side of squash casserole